sarahwierzbicki/deep-learning/README.md

 # deep-learning
+Hello!
-Collection of deep learning projects as well as data exploratory analysis
+This is a collection of deep learning projects I've doen as well as their corresponding exploratory data analysis.
+Additonally there are some machine learning projects in Python.